ckruger0/IDD-Fa18-Lab3/README.md

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
-What voltage values do you see from your force sensor?**
+What voltage values do you see from your force sensor?**<BR>
+0 - 4.94 V <BR>
+Voltage values were calculated using **analogReadValue * (5.0 / 1023.0)**

 **b.
-What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
+What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**<BR>
+ Voltage relative to force applied appears to have a logarithmic relationship.
+There is rapid rise at the beginning, however there is a clear ceiling where more force is applied linearly however it isn't represented that way in the serial plotter.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**